tauri-apps/awesome-tauri/README.md

 - [OpenGOAL](https://github.com/open-goal/launcher) - Cross-platform installer, mod-manager and launcher for `OpenGOAL`; the reverse engineered PC ports of the Jak and Daxter series.
 - [Outer Wilds Mod Manager](https://github.com/ow-mods/ow-mod-man) - Cross-platform mod manager for `Outer Wilds`.
 - [OyasumiVR](https://github.com/Raphiiko/OyasumiVR) - Software that helps you sleep in virtual reality, for use with SteamVR, VRChat, and more.
+- [Quadrant](https://github.com/mrquantumoff/quadrant/) - Tool for managing Minecraft mods and modpacks with the ability to use Modrinth and CurseForge.
 - [Rai Pal](https://github.com/raicuparta/rai-pal) - Manager for universal mods such as `UEVR` and `UUVR`.
 - [Resolute](https://github.com/Gawdl3y/Resolute) - User-friendly, cross-platform mod manager for the game Resonite.
 - [Retrom](https://github.com/JMBeresford/retrom) - Private cloud game library distribution server + frontend/launcher.